-In operation, the FOCUS menu is selected from the normal operation - SETUP screen.
-The IH2 menu for the FOCUS screen is a live display of the focus value and the temperature at the two sensors as shown on the front panel of the drivebox.
+In operation, the FOCUS menu is selected from the normal operation - SETUP menu then press '..' and '..' and the whole screen is dedicated to FOCUS.
+This is a live display of the focus position value (INDEX) and the temperature at the two sensors (T1 and T2).
 This information and screen is only available on IH2.

-The menu functions allowing manual winding the focus in or out and performing the calibration procedure.
+The Function Buttons allow manual winding the focus in or out and performing the calibration procedure and GO to GOTO an input setting.
 These are also available as manual functions on the front of the Drivebox Focus section and also on the small dome Hand Paddle

-Winding the focus in or out continues as long as the button is pressed.
+MANUAL OPERATION: Winding the focus in or out continues as long as the button is pressed using the DN and UP keys.

-The calibration procedure winds the focus stage completely in to trip the limit switch and sets a count of zero.
+The ZPROC calibration procedure winds the focus stage completely in to trip the limit switch and sets a count of zero.
 The focus motor stops at this point.